 1. Pets are property, not people

-3. The more invested party gets the pet
+3. The more invested party gets the pet custody

 Patrick, a local Washington resident, splits the care of his English Boxer, Ronan, with his ex-wife.
 They decided to do this on their own, without getting the courts involved.
-According to Patrick, this arrangement works out great (not to mention it was a lot cheaper than filing legal papers).
+According to Patrick, this arrangement works out great, and it was a lot cheaper than filing legal papers.
 Ronan was 8 weeks old when they got him, and two years old when they divorced.
 Fiona, his ex-wife, stayed in their former rural home, which she owned.
 There was a huge yard for Ronan, and Fiona was often home for work.
-Patrick moved into in an urban area, and was working in an office.
+Patrick moved into an urban area and was working in an office.

 “It was an easy decision,” says Patrick.
-“I get Ronan for a weekend, or a week about once a month,” mostly when Fiona is traveling, which she does frequently.
+“I get Ronan for a weekend or a week about once a month,” mostly when Fiona is traveling, which she does frequently.

 If you can’t work it out with your spouse, documents for a split-parenting plan can be drafted.
 Typically, they are not legally binding, but they signify an agreement between both parties.
 In more extreme situations, such as in instances of abuse, investigators can be hired, or a guardian ad litem can be appointed for your pet.

 5. Pets might just be the one thing you agree about